jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 ### Deploying a Flask App like a Pro

+Let'serve the Flask App with a Cloud Server. **With https and custom domain.**

 1. Get a server, for example [with Hetzner](https://jalcocert.github.io/JAlcocerT/cloud-vs-single-board-computers)
 2. Setup the server with [docker and all goodies](https://jalcocert.github.io/Linux/docs/linux__cloud/selfhosting/)
 * Portainer is recommended for UI container management